trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

      'i=0, fibseries=[1]'
    ```

-   Here we see that we have populated the first of our entires in the sequence.
+   Here we see that we have populated the first entry in the sequence.

 1. Since `Enter` will replay the previous command, press `Enter` now to step over again: